costantinobudroni/measurement_simulability/README.md

-## Usage Guide for Boxworld Process Optimization Package
+## Usage Guide for Measurement Simulability Package

 To use this package, follow these steps: